cjzellmer/DEPRECIATED-TP-Link-to-SmartThings-Integration/README.md

       4. LB-120 bulb, ON/OFF, Brightness, Color Temperature, and Circadian mode (tested)

       5. LB-130 bulb, LB-120 functions plus Color using color wheel (tested)

+  c.
+Visual indication of a TP-Link device off-line.

 The Installation files have been greatly reduced from the previous versions and include:

 •	“cmdPrompt.bat” – a MS Windows batch file that will start a window with a command prompt.